Virtual assessment centres: what to expect and how to succeed

 - Research the employer and think of questions to ask in the information and interview sections.

-- Take a look at our series on tricky interview questions to practise your interview answers – but beforehand reflect on why you want to work for that employer in that role.
+- Take a look at our top nine tricky interview questions feature to practise your interview answers – but beforehand reflect on why you want to work for that employer in that role.
 Think of examples of when you have demonstrated the skills and the values the employer seeks.

 Do I have as good a chance of getting hired via a virtual assessment centre as at an in-person one?